summereth/CS5610_Project2/README.md

 - I'm using MongoDB with Node.js driver.
 Without using mongoose, how can I query document by ObjectId.
 - How can I sort the query result.

+### Asynchronous programming issue with Array.map() function

+Prompt:

+Why my `convertedExercises` is an array of Promise.
+How should I modify the code so that I could get an array of exercise object